-Ethanol as a Substitute for Imported Fuel.
-Despite improving energy efficiency, the ability for domestic ethanol production to measurably substitute for petroleum imports is questionable, particularly when ethanol production depends almost entirely on corn as the primary feedstock.
-The import share of U.S. petroleum consumption was estimated at 54% in 2004, and is expected to grow to 70% by 2025.40 Presently, ethanol production accounts for about 2% of U.S. gasoline consumption while using about 14% of the U.S. corn production.
-If the entire 2005 U.S. corn crop of 11.1 billion bushels were used as ethanol feedstock, the resultant 30 billion gallons of ethanol (20.2 billion GEG) would represent about 14.5% of estimated national gasoline use of 140.3 billion gallons (on a GEG basis).41 In 2005, slightly more than 75 million acres of corn were harvested.
-Nearly 137 million acres would be needed to produce enough corn (20.5 billion bushels) and subsequent ethanol (56.4 billion gallons or 37.8 billion GEG) to substitute for 50% of petroleum imports (or 27% of total U.S. petroleum consumption).42 Since 1950, U.S. corn harvested acres have never reached 76 million acres.
-Thus, barring a drastic realignment of U.S. field crop production patterns, corn-based ethanol's potential as a petroleum import substitute appears to be limited by a crop area constraint.43
+represent about 13.4% of estimated national gasoline use of approximately 140 billion gallons.44 In 2006, an estimated 71 million acres of corn were harvested.
+Nearly 137 million acres would be needed to produce enough corn (20.5 billion bushels) and subsequent ethanol (56.4 billion gallons or 37.8 billion GEG) to substitute for 50% of petroleum imports.45 Since 1950, U.S. corn harvested acres have never reached 76 million acres.
+Thus, barring a drastic realignment of U.S. field crop production patterns, corn-based ethanol's potential as a petroleum import substitute appears to be limited by a crop area constraint.46

 These supply issues suggest that corn's long-run potential as an ethanol feedstock is somewhat limited.
-The Department of Energy (DOE) suggests that the ability to produce ethanol from low-cost biomass will ultimately be the key to making it competitive as a gasoline additive.44
+The Department of Energy (DOE) suggests that the ability to produce ethanol from low-cost biomass will ultimately be the key to making it competitive as a gasoline additive.47

-In light of these growing concerns, particularly as relates to livestock feed markets, the Nebraska Cattlemen, at their annual convention on November 30, 2006, adopted two resolutions relating to federal policy intervention in the U.S. ethanol sector that are perhaps indicative of the looming tradeoff between feed and fuel and the types of policy options that will likely be debated in the coming months:45
+In light of these growing concerns, particularly as relates to livestock feed markets, the Nebraska Cattlemen (NC), at their annual convention on November 30, 2006, adopted two resolutions relating to federal policy intervention in the U.S. ethanol sector that are perhaps indicative of the looming tradeoff between feed and fuel and the types of policy options that will likely be debated in the coming months:48